-- Once you have an offer from us, we will give you access to You@York (excluding Hull York Medical York).
-Here you track the progress of your application and upload supporting documents.
+- Once you have an offer from us, we will give you access to You@York (excluding Hull York Medical School students).
+Here you can track the progress of your application and upload supporting documents.
 If you are an international applicant you can request your CAS.

-- We recommend that you read the Terms and conditions relating to your offer (PDF , 123kb)
+- We recommend that you read the terms and conditions relating to your offer 2023 (PDF , 280kb)

 All departments are willing to consider applications for deferred entry.
-If your plans change after you have applied, please let us know as soon as possible if you would like us to reconsider your application for an alternative year of entry, let us know at firstname.lastname@example.org as soon as possible.
+If you would like us to reconsider your application for an alternative year of entry, let us know at firstname.lastname@example.org as soon as possible.

-For oversubscribed courses, the number of well-qualified applicants exceeds the number of places available.
-So, unfortunately, some applicants may not receive an offer from us.
+Unfortunately, some applicants may not receive an offer from us.
+If we don't offer you a place we'll provide feedback via UCAS Hub.
 In some cases, we may be able to make you an offer on an alternative course.
-If you don't receive an offer from us we will provide you with some feedback via UCAS Track.

-For more information about how we select applicants, see our Admissions Policy.
+- Admissions Policy (for more information about how we select applicants)